Haystack AI vs LangChain: Which is Better in 2026?

 Is Haystack AI better than LangChain?

 It depends on your needs.
-Haystack AI offers 8 key features including Modular pipeline components for RAG and NLP and Support for all major LLMs (OpenAI, Anthropic, Cohere, local models), while LangChain provides 6 features including Chain composition and Agent frameworks.
+Haystack AI offers 8 key features including Modular pipeline components for RAG and NLP and Support for all major LLMs (OpenAI, Anthropic, Cohere, local models), while LangChain provides 8 features including Chains: composable sequences for LLM calls and Agents: LLMs that choose and use tools dynamically.
 Haystack AI uses a open-source model with a free tier, while LangChain is open-source with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is Haystack AI cheaper than LangChain?